-The shift in the international security environment has raised a question concerning the priority that should be given to the Arctic in overall U.S. policymaking.
+The renewal of great power competition has raised a question concerning the priority that should be given to the Arctic in overall U.S. policymaking.
 During the post-Cold War era, when the Arctic was generally a region of cooperation and low tensions, there may have been less need to devote U.S. policymaker attention and resources to the Arctic.
 Given how renewed great power competition and challenges to elements of the U.S.-led international order might be expressed in the Arctic in terms of issues like resource exploration, disputes over sovereignty and navigation rights, and military forces and operations, it might be argued that there is now, other things held equal, more need for devoting U.S. policymaker attention and resources to the Arctic.
+100

 On the other hand, renewed great power competition and challenges to elements of the U.S.-led international order are also being expressed in Europe, the Middle East, the Indo-Pacific, Africa, and Latin America.
-As a consequence, it might be argued, some or all these other regions might similarly be in need of increased U.S. policymaker attention and resources.
-In a situation of constraints on total U.S. policymaker attention and resources, the Arctic would need to compete against these other regions for U.S. policymaker attention and resources.
+As a consequence, it might be argued, some or all these other regions might